AvePoint/cloud-api/docs/elements/baseline-management/query-tenant.md

-# Query Tenants
+# Retrieve Tenant Information

-Use this API to query tenants registered in the Baseline Management module.
+Use this API to retireve the general information of tenants registered in the Baseline Management module.
 Supports optional filtering by tenant IDs and pagination.

 ## Permissions